KurtRoepke/Rebuild-profile/README.md

   Windows will rebuid the profile.
 <img src="images/.png" height="80%" width="80%" />

-  After the account is rebuilt log in with admin account and,find the old user account.
+  After the account is rebuilt log in with admin account and,find the old user account in the c drive.
 <img src="images/.png" height="80%" width="80%" or trianglead />

   Transfer needed files to the new user profile.